ScorpionResponse/pelican_blog/content/posts/2017-01-31-trump_feeling.md

 I am not trying to say that white people are special in being threatened by Trump like this.
 I am only trying to point out why the perception exists that white people are unusually upset about this.
 Feeling existentially threatened in this fashion is new to us, so forgive us if it is shocking.
-If "trump" wasn't becoming synonymous with a million other terrible things, I'd suggest we call this a "Trump Feeling" and it could be used to communicate with white people, a la:
+If "Trump" wasn't becoming synonymous with a million other terrible things, I'd suggest we call this a "Trump Feeling" and it could be used to communicate with white people, a la: